Chicago/design-cds-bootstrap/README.md

 This repository is a simple Jekyll website [hosted on Github Pages here](https://chicago.github.io/design-cds-bootstrap/), with a reference user interface implementation of different primitive elements.
 This will grow over time.

 In this repository Bootstrap is included as a GitHub submodule, so a specific Bootstrap 4 version may be compiled into our CSS master file.
-For this work I chose v4.3.1.
+For this work we are currently using version 4.4.1.

 ## Thanks & Inspiration